hailo-ai/Hailo-Application-Code-Examples/runtime/gstreamer/hailo_clip/README.md

 ## Integrating Your Code

 You can integrate your code in the `user_callback.py` file.
 This file includes a user-defined `app_callback` function that is called after the CLIP inference and before the display.
 You can use it to add your logic to the app.
 The `app_callback_class` will be passed to the callback function and can be used to access the app's data.
+To enable executing the callback function, use the `--enable-callback` flag.

 ## UI Controls